Tom Wilson’s long-shot Olympics hopes were dashed. But his NHL career continues to impress.

-Wilson didn’t think his name would be in the mix to make the Team Canada roster so early in his NHL career.
+Wilson didn’t think his name would be in the mix to make Team Canada so early in his NHL career.
 However, when the idea became a brief possibility — then was abruptly taken away — Wilson was left with disappointment.

 “It sucks that in this moment and in this time there wasn’t an opportunity to kind of see the process through,” said Wilson, a Toronto native.
-“But my focus has been with the Capitals and it will remain with the Capitals.
+“But my focus has been with the Capitals, and it will remain with the Capitals.
 In a couple years time, if the conversation is still going, I will do my best to play at my highest level and be there [next time].”

 Merely being mentioned in the Olympics conversation signaled the growth of Wilson’s game.
-Wilson has made steady improvements since he first broke into the league as a 19-year-old, and has nine goals and 15 assists in his ninth season in Washington.
+He has made steady improvements since breaking into the league as a 19-year-old and has nine goals and 15 assists in his ninth season in Washington.

 “Every team would like to have a Tom Wilson on it,” Capitals Coach Peter Laviolette said.
 “Someone who is big and strong and cares about his teammates and competes for his teammates and plays in all areas of the game.”